akashm776/otco/README.md

 ## Future Research Directions

-Future work should test whether the gated OT result is robust and whether transport structure can be made more persistent across training.
+Future work should test whether the cached-pool and gated OT results are robust and whether transport structure can be made more persistent across training.

 Priority next steps:

-- repeat adaptive gated across additional seeds
+- repeat cached-pool gated and adaptive gated across additional seeds
-- compare adaptive gated vs. mixed gated under identical logging
+- run Phase III v2: cached-pool candidate mining with live re-forwarded top OT contributors
+- compare cached-pool N=128 against N=256 and N=512
 - add selected-rank-aware gating as a possible third condition
-- parse epoch-to-epoch stability for the gated run
+- parse epoch-to-epoch stability for the gated and cached-pool runs
 - study whether persistent transport structure can reduce stale/easy OT states

 Rather than storing large banks of generated negatives, a future version may store compact transport information that captures how hard-negative relationships evolve over time.